primus/primus/README.md

   asyncprocess(packet.data, function (err, data) {
     //
     // If you return an error here, it will be emitted as `error` on the
     // spark/client and no `data` event will be emitted.
     //
     if (err) return next(err);

     //
     // If you just wanted to ignore this message instead of emitting an error
     // you can do:
     //
     if (err) return next(undefined, false);

     //
     // To update the data, just re-assign the `data` property on the packet you
-    // received and call the next callback
+    // received and call the next callback.
     //
     packet.data = data;
     next();